JBrown9124/Do-it/README.md

 1. Type $ pip install -r requirements.txt in your terminal then press then "enter" key.
 This will install the required packages for this application to run.

 2. The "mysite" outer-parent directory contains a python file called "manage.py" that starts the application.
 Access this outer-parent directory with your terminal.
-Then type the command $ python manage.py runserver and press the "enter" key.
+Then type the command `python manage.py runserver` and press the "enter" key.
-(In your terminal type $ cd mysite then press the "enter" key.
+(In your terminal type `cd mysite` then press the "enter" key.
 Then type the command $ python manage.py runserver then press the "enter" key)

 ### port: http://127.0.0.1:8000/

-### run command: In your terminal type $ cd mysite then press the "enter" key.
-Then type the command $ python manage.py runserver then press the "enter" key
+### run command: In your terminal type `cd mysite` then press the "enter" key.
+Then type the command `python manage.py` runserver then press the "enter" key

-### install command: $ pip install -r requirements.txt
+### install command: `pip install -r requirements.txt`

 ### language: Python(Django)